Ritsumeikan University: Research Center for Disaster Mitigation Systems

 Established in April 2005 on the Biwako-Kusatsu Campus, work at this center focuses on disaster mitigation using sensor systems and computer networks.

 Art Research Center

-Located at Kinugasa Campus, this center houses the Digital Humanities Center for Japanese Arts and Cultures, which focuses on research on Japanese art and culture using digital archives, databases and geographical information systems.
+Located at Kinugasa Campus, this center houses the Digital Humanities Center for Japanese Arts and Cultures, which focuses on research on Japanese art and culture using digital archives, databases, and geographical information systems.

 Museums

-The Kyoto Museum for World Peace seeks to critically examine Japan's militaristic past, and includes numerous exhibits ranging from the Sino-Japanese War of 1894–1895 to the Iraq War.
+The Kyoto Museum for World Peace seeks to critically examine Japan's militaristic past and includes numerous exhibits ranging from the Sino-Japanese War of 1894–1895 to the Iraq War.

 SR center

 Located at BKC campus, this center is established for research using Synchrotron Radiation.

+International education

+The university is one of the universities making progress in internationalization efforts and has been designated as one of the top global universities by the Ministry of Education, Culture, Sports, Science, and Technology.
+Ritsumeikan University has exchange programs with schools throughout the world, including the University of British Columbia, the University of Melbourne, the University of Sydney, the University of Hong Kong, King's College London and the University of Manchester.
+Ritsumeikan also currently offers a dual bachelor's degree program and dual master's degree program in collaboration with American University and Australian National University.
+Nearly 1,800 Ritsumeikan students study abroad, while Ristumeikan accepts nearly 2,500 international students every year.

+Academic rankings

+In the 2024 edition of the QS World University Rankings, it is ranked 631st-640th.
+Ranked 4th among private universities in Japan.
+In the 2023 edition QS Asia University Rankings, it was ranked 126th.
+Ranked 3rd among private universities in Japan.
+In the 2022 edition of the QS Graduate Employability Rankings, it ranked 201st-250th.
+It ranked 1st among private universities in Western Japan in the three rankings mentioned above.

+In the 2023 edition of THE World University Rankings Japan, it is ranked 31st.
+Ranked 11th among Western Japan universities and 1st among Kinki private universities.
+In the same year edition of THE World University Rankings, it ranked 1201st-1500th, and in THE Asia University Rankings ranked 401st-500th.

+In the 2023 edition of CWUR World University Rankings, it is ranked 1024th, in the top 5% of the world.

 Notable people associated with Ritsumeikan

 Notable people affiliated with Ritsumeikan University, including graduates, former students, and professors: